GraphicsPrinciples/GraphicsPrinciples.github.io/index.md

 For more information on the initiative please check out our publication: [https://onlinelibrary.wiley.com/doi/full/10.1002/pst.1912](https://onlinelibrary.wiley.com/doi/full/10.1002/pst.1912)

 We also have prepared a tutorial on "Effective visual communication for the quantitative scientist" which is in submission.
-A pre-print can be found at [https://arxiv.org/abs/1903.09512] (https://arxiv.org/abs/1903.09512)
+A pre-print can be found at [https://arxiv.org/abs/1903.09512] (https://arxiv.org/abs/1903.09512) .
+Example code for the case studies will be available online soon.